International Wrestling Syndicate: Other media

-IWS has been featured on newscasts for CTV News and Global News; newspapers such as Montreal Gazette, Journal de Montréal and Ottawa Sun; national Canadian magazines such as Maclean's and Maisonneuve; on TSN 690, CKAC, CHOM-FM and CJAD radio; and at Montreal Comiccon.
+IWS has been featured on newscasts for CTV News and Global News; newspapers such as Montreal Gazette, Journal de Montréal, La Presse, Cult MTL and Ottawa Sun; national Canadian magazines such as Maclean's and Maisonneuve; on TSN 690, CKAC, CHOM-FM and CJAD radio; and at Montreal Comiccon.
 According to VICE, "No one comes close to the sheer insanity of the International Wrestling Syndicate."

 On March 29, 2017, BOOM!
 Studios released WrestleMania 2017 Special, featuring the origins of Kevin Owens and Sami Zayn in IWS, as written by Andy Belanger & Andrew Stott, with art by Andy Belanger.

 On July 4, 2017, WWE released Fight Owens Fight – The Kevin Owens Story on DVD and Blu-ray, featuring Kevin Owens' career in IWS.

 On August 6, 2017, IWS was featured in Missed Connections, episode 65 of Being The Elite, with cameos by Kevin Owens and Sami Zayn.

 From August to mid-October 2020, IWS was featured in the Plateau-Mont-Royal borough, in a series of professional wrestling photography on municipal displays entitled À-bras-le-corps, by storyteller and photographer André Lemelin, in collaboration with Odace Événements, Société de développement de l'Avenue du Mont-Royal and the Government of Canada.

 On September 12, 2020, IWS was included in the tap based mobile game Indie Wrestler, produced by Arren Marketing Ltd., available on both Google Play and iOS Stores.

 An IWS and Production Triskel co-production entitled Eating A Beating (Manger une volée), starring Benjamin Tull, Mathieu Laframboise, Brad Alekxis and directed by Dany Foster, was scheduled for film festival circuit release throughout 2021.

 On March 4, 2022, IWS and Brutopia launched Green Phantom's Get with the Green citrus ale beer.
 On April 23, IWS and Lagabière released Lagablonde IWS blonde ale beer, featuring artwork by comic book artist Andy Belanger, with proceeds going to Tree Canada.